RickDW/bikey/README.md

 ## Networked environments
-The project for which this package is designed has a need for remote execution of environments, meaning the environment can be controlled on one computer while it runs on another that is reachable over a network.
+The project for which this package is designed has a need for remote execution of environments, meaning the environment has to be controlled from a different computer than the one that runs the actual environment.
 This will add some latency and may make your training sessions less efficient.

 Warning: currently the code for the NetworkEnv class lacks basic security